nwdigitalradio/paclink-unix/README.md

 [![GitPitch](https://gitpitch.com/assets/badge.svg)](https://gitpitch.com/nwdigitalradio/paclink-unix/master)

-paclink-unix is a UNIX client for the Winlink 2000 ham radio email system.
+paclink-unix is a UNIX/Linux client for the Winlink 2000 ham radio email system.
 It allows the use of email clients to compose & read Winlink messages.
 Currently mutt, claws-mail, rainloop & thunderbird are actively supported but any mail client that uses IMAP should work.